Avian keratin disorder

 Avian keratin disorder (AKD) is an emerging disease among wild birds in North America characterized by overgrowth and deformities of beaks.
 Cases were first observed among black-capped chickadees in Alaska in the late 1990s, and it has spread rapidly since then.
 The cause of AKD is unknown, but may be Poecivirus, a species of virus within the family Picornaviridae that gained ICTV recognition in 2020.

 Symptoms

 In AKD, accelerated growth of the keratinized outer layer of the beak (the rhamphotheca) causes elongation and crossing of the mandibles of the beak.
 This is debilitating and often deadly, as it obstructs the birds' ability to feed and preen themselves, with the resulting dirty and matted plumage unable to play its role in thermoregulation.

 One potential secondary symptom is the formation of lesions on various other keratinized tissues.
 Areas affected include the skin, legs, feet, claws, and feathers.
 Since AKD is not yet well understood, it has not been determined whether these lesions are strictly a secondary symptom or part of a systemic disorder.

-A recent study suggests a possible connection between the avian disease Poecivirus and AKD.
+A 2018 study suggests a possible connection between the avian disease Poecivirus and AKD.
 This study noted that all those affected with AKD also were affected with Poecivirus and suggests Poecivirus may be a possible cause of AKD.